Hippocampome-Org/hco_dev_docs/docs/oblomem/presyn_cent_stdp.md

 I will describe methods used to implement the CARLsim6 main branch version of this feature.
 This can help with reviewing this feature for inclusion as a new feature in a later general CARLsim release.
 The feature branch for this method is located [here](https://github.com/nmsutton/CARLsim6/tree/feat/presyn_cent_stdp).
 The version for the Hippocampome branch is [here](https://github.com/nmsutton/CARLsim6/tree/feat/ca3net_more_stdp).
 The code used to implement the feature is somewhat different in the branches but should implement the feature in the same way.

 An important note is that this feature currently is only designed to work with the EXP_CURVE form of STDP and excitatory STDP (ESTDP).
-Future work can intrgrate this into other forms of STDP.
+Future work can integrate this into other forms of STDP.
 It perhaps would be a reasonably simple process to extend this work to those other STDP forms.

 Code was added to the following files to implement this feature:
 ```